G-Radhika/AifyChat/README.md

 # AifyChat
 Socket IO chat prototypes based on multi room concept

-# Installation
+# Setup
 This example is tested on ubuntu 16.04.
 Install mongdb and ngrok.

+# Installation
 > ngrok http 3000
 > git clone <this repo>
 > cd <repo>